0xDEADFED5/curve_cracker/README.md

 This is my meager attempt on the challenge here:  https://words.filippo.io/dispatches/seeds-bounty/

+Note: requires a wordlist to use for names

+#Usage: curve_cracker wordlist logfile(optional)

+#Example: curve_cracker names.txt

+Matches are printed to console and saved to output.log by default

 change MAX_THREADS to match your hardware

 change MUT_LEN if you modify number of string mutations